caeklol/pico-cat/README.md

 active high for buttons, using builtin pulldown

 #### usage
+press to cycle through LED states \
-long press the interact button to make the cat meow over FM \
+if radio is enabled, long press the interact button to make the cat meow over FM \
-short press to cycle through LED states \
 there is warm white (default), cool white, and RGB

 ## configuration
-configuration is done via [`src/config.h`](src/config.h)
+configuration is done via [`src/config.h`](src/config.h) \
+radio and debug (via serial) are disabled by default

 ## reception
 i got best results on my RTL-SDR at 25kHz with 50us de-emphasis